 Estrogen & Progesterone Supportive Diet Suggestions

 Many, though by no means all, trans women taking estrogen and spironolactone have some degree of yin deficiency, and this diet can help to counteract this issue while still supporting transition goals.
 This is a generally mild and healthy diet safe for most people, however care should be taken in following this diet exclusively long term if yin deficiency is not present.
 Always talk to your healthcare provider when making dietary changes.
-To schedule an appointment with Katrina to adapt this diet to your specific needs, click here.

 A yin nourishing diet should be based on millet, barley, teff, quinoa, amaranth, and other ancient grains (Pitchford, p.
 65).
 Other appropriate yin foods that could be added to the diet include seaweed, micro-algaes, black beans, kidney beans, mung beans, sprouts, beets, string beans, kudzu (not with damp signs), persimmon, grapes, cooked berries, bananas, watermelon, dairy, eggs, clams, abalone, oysters (avoid mollusks when taking progesterone and with damp signs), and sardines (Pitchford, p.
 65).
 Reduce meat -which is a more yang tonifying food- except for small amounts of yin and blood nourishing duck, beef, pork, goose, rabbit, and kidney (Pitchford, p.
 65).
 Sour foods are beneficial because they tonify yin and move the blood (Caruso-Radin), which could be helpful to prevent blood clots, a common side effect of estrogen use,.
 Spices should mainly include milder white pepper, cilantro, and marjoram, which are yin spices (Pitchford, p.
 62), rather than stronger yang spices like cayenne.
 When these foods are made into soups, stews, and congees they become even more yin tonifying.